 He is a man capable of flight, super speed, x-ray vision, projecting heat from his eyes, and more.
 Superman is one of the best superheroes of all time because he is everything the human race should be.
 He’s infallible, ethical, trustworthy, and lives by a code of conduct that is unrivaled.
 Superman is one of the greatest superheroes … ever.

 While there have been many men, women, and aliens to take the mantle of Green Lantern, this list refers to only one.
 Hal Jordan.

-And through it all has remained as important to comic books readers as the day he was created.
+And through it all, he has remained as important to comic book readers as the day he was created.

-Through the Green Power Ring, he can create anything his mind can dream up.
+He can create anything his mind can dream up through the Green Power Ring.
 As such, his stories are often filled with some of the best in comic books.

 5. Wonder Woman

-Wonder Woman gave rise to the notion that women could be courageous, powerful beyond measure, stand toe-to-toe with Superman, all-the-while giving hope to a segment of the comic book market that had never seen hope.
+Wonder Woman gave rise to the notion that women could be courageous, powerful beyond measure, and stand toe-to-toe with Superman while giving hope to a segment of the comic book market that had never seen hope.

 Wonder Woman is the quintessential superhero because she has every quality that is necessary to be one.
 I don’t refer to her super strength, her toughness, or her spot on the Justice League of America.
 Instead, I refer to the fact that she has become the perfect role model for anyone who aspires to do some good in the world.

 Therefore Wonder Woman is one of the greatest superheroes of all time.